Various Pros and Cons of Genetic Engineering For Cloning and Transformation

 Various Pros of Genetic Engineering

-Although at first the pros of genetic engineering may not be as apparent as the cons, upon further inspection, there are a number of benefits that we can only get if scientists consider to study and advance this particular branch of study.
+Although at first the pros of genetic engineering may not be as apparent as the cons, upon further inspection, there are a number of benefits that we can only get if scientists consider studying and advancing this particular branch of study.
 Here are just a few of the benefits:

 1. Tackling and Defeating Diseases

-Some of the most deadly and difficult diseases in the world that have so resisted destruction could be wiped out by the use of genetic engineering.
+Did you know that some of the most deadly and difficult diseases in the world that have so resisted destruction could be wiped out by the use of genetic engineering?

-There are a number of genetic mutations that humans can suffer from that will probably never be ended unless we actively intervene and genetically engineer the next generation to withstand these problems.
+There are a number of genetic mutations that humans suffer from that can be ended by genetically engineering the next generation to withstand these problems.

-For instance, Cystic Fibrosis, a progressive and dangerous disease for which there is no known cure, could be completely cured with the help of selective genetic engineering.
+A case in point is Cystic Fibrosis, a progressive and dangerous disease for which there is no known cure except through the help of selective genetic engineering.

 2. Getting Rid of All Illnesses in Young and Unborn Children

 There are many problems that we can detect even before children are born.
-In the womb, doctors can tell whether your baby is going to suffer from sickle cell anemia, for instance, or from Down’s syndrome.
+For instance, in the womb, doctors can tell whether your baby will suffer from sickle cell anemia or Down’s syndrome.

-However, with genetic engineering, we would no longer have to worry.
-One of the main benefits of genetic engineering is that it can help cure diseases and illnesses in unborn children.
+However, with genetic engineering, we would no longer have to worry about either of them, and that’s because this science provides a way to cure diseases and illnesses in unborn children.

-For instance, if you have Huntington’s there is a 50% chance that your children will inherit the disease and, even if they do not, they are likely to be carriers of the disease.
+For instance, if you have Huntington’s, there is a 50% chance that your children will inherit the disease.
+If they don’t, they are likely to be carriers of the disease.

 3. Potential to Live Longer

-With genetic engineering, on the other hand, we could reverse some of the most basic reasons for the body’s natural decline on a cellular level, drastically improving both the span of our lives and the quality of life later on.
-It could also help humans adapt to growing problems, for instance, global warming in the world.
+Additionally, through the use of genetic engineering, we can reverse some of the most basic reasons for the body’s natural decline on a cellular level, drastically improving both the span of our lives and the quality of life later on.

 4. Produce New Foods